 \subsection{Privacy-preserving Social Interaction Analysis}

 Recording and storing signals from sensors might violate the \textbf{privacy} of a person especially when consent has not been explicitly obtained.
-Besides, preserving the privacy of individuals is essential once research is transferred into the real-world applications.
-There exist related works considering the usage of privacy-sensitive sensors, such as \cite{Jayagopi2012b} utilizing mobile sociometers.
-However, to the best of our knowledge, there is no approach, in the context of this survey paper, specifically applying \textbf{privacy-preserving nonverbal signal processing}.
-On the other hand, Haider and Luz \cite{Haider2019} presented a low-cost system that was used to extract audio features while the actual spoken content is protected.
-Sajadmanesh and Gatica-Perez \cite{Sajadmanesh2020} developed a privacy-preserving GCNN learning algorithm based on Local Differential Privacy, which is important to apply for the problems where graph nodes contains sensitive features that need to be kept private while they could be beneficial for a central server for training the GCNN.
-It is important to notice that such studies \cite{Haider2019,Sajadmanesh2020} and others were not yet integrated to the detection of social and psychological phenomena addressed in Sec.~\ref{IntAnalysis}.
-Future research could focus on answering the questions: what are the privacy-preserving nonverbal signal representations? (e.g., is not using features extracted from appearance enough?, is using the audio features having low linguistic information enough?), what are the privacy-preserving sensors?, how to prove that an approach is more privacy-sensitive than another? (e.g., can lower intelligibility be used for that?) and can we preserve the performance while using more privacy-sensitive features?
+Besides, preserving the privacy of individuals is essential once the research is transferred into real-world applications.
+There exist related works considering the usage of privacy-sensitive sensors such as \cite{Jayagopi2012b} utilizing mobile sociometer.
+However, our review shows that there is no study performing \textbf{privacy-preserving nonverbal signal processing}.
+Haider and Luz \cite{Haider2019} presented a low-cost system that was used to extract audio features while the actual spoken content was protected.
+Sajadmanesh and Gatica-Perez \cite{Sajadmanesh2020} developed a privacy-preserving GCNN learning algorithm based on Local Differential Privacy, which is important to apply for the problems where graph nodes contain sensitive features that need to be kept private while they could be beneficial for a central server for training the GCNN.
+But, neither these studies \cite{Haider2019,Sajadmanesh2020} nor others have been integrated into the detection of social and psychological phenomena.
+Future research could focus on answering the questions: \textit{a)} what are the privacy-preserving nonverbal signal representations? (furthermore, is not using features extracted from appearance enough, is using the audio features having low linguistic information enough?), \textit{b)} What are the privacy-preserving sensors, \textit{c)} How to prove that one approach is more privacy-sensitive than another? (for instance, can lower intelligibility be used for that?), and \textit{d)} Can we preserve the performance when using more privacy-sensitive features?